 - (c) Bullying: Defined as behavior of any sort (including communicative behavior) directed at another, that is severe, pervasive, or persistent, and is of a nature that would cause a reasonable person or group in the target's position substantial emotional distress and undermine his or her ability to work, study, or participate in University life or regular activities, or which would place a reasonable person in fear of injury or death. - (d) Verbal, digital, or written abuse, threats, intimidation, coercion and/or other conduct that endangers the health, safety or well-being of another person or group, or which would place a reasonable person in fear of bodily injury or death.
-This definition, however, shall not be interpreted to abridge the rights of the University community to freedom of expression protected by the First Amendment of the United States Constitution and any other applicable law. - (e) Failure to respect the privacy of other individuals. - (f) Retaliation against or harassment of Complainant(s), other person(s) alleging misconduct, or anyone who participates in an investigation of harassment. - (g) Condoning or encouraging acts of harmful behavior as defined above or failing to intervene on an act of harmful behavior while it is occurring. - (5) Sex-Based Misconduct and/or Interpersonal Violence - (a) Nonconsensual Sexual ConAssault. duct Sexual assault means sexual contact without consent.
-Any nonconsensual sexual contact which occurs on or off the UCF campus.Consent and sexual contact are defined in UCF-5.006(3).
+This definition, however, shall not be interpreted to abridge the rights of the University community to freedom of expression protected by the First Amendment of the United States Constitution and any other applicable law. - (e) Failure to respect the privacy of other individuals. - (f) Retaliation against or harassment of Complainant(s), other person(s) alleging misconduct, or anyone who participates in an investigation of harassment. - (g) Condoning or encouraging acts of harmful behavior as defined above or failing to intervene on an act of harmful behavior while it is occurring. - (5) Sex-Based Misconduct - (a) Sexual Assault.
+Sexual assault means sexual contact without consent.
+Consent and sexual contact are defined in UCF-5.006(3). - (b) Sexual Harassment: Sexual harassment means any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions for Discriminatory Harassment as defined in UCF Policy 2-004 are present.
+Sexual Harassment may include inappropriate touching, acts of sexual violence, suggestive comments and public display of pornographic or suggestive calendars, posters, or signs where such images are not connected to any academic purpose.
+A single incident of nonconsensual sexual contact (as defined above) may be sufficiently severe to constitute sexual harassment.